Osborne says no housing boom in Britain

-LONDON Britain is not experiencing a runaway increase in house prices, despite concerns that government schemes are helping buyers fuel another property bubble, chancellor said on Sunday.
+LONDON Britain is not experiencing a runaway increase in house prices, despite concerns that government schemes are helping buyers fuel another property bubble, Chancellor George Osborne said on Sunday.

 Data from the Royal Institution of Chartered Surveyors released in August showed the fastest growth in house prices since 2006, with homes in London increasing in value by more than 8 percent compared with a year ago.